 One of our staff will discuss the next steps and assist you with determining how your benefits will apply toward your tuition and fees at Roseman.
-GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.
+GI Bill® is a registered

 Roseman does not participate in Yellow Ribbon or Tuition Assistance (TA) programs.